40 Days and 40 Nights

-40 Days and 40 Nights is a 2002 romantic comedy fantasy surrealist film directed by Michael Lehmann, written by Rob Perez, and starring Josh Hartnett, Shannyn Sossamon, and Paulo Costanzo.
+40 Days and 40 Nights is a 2002 romantic comedy film directed by Michael Lehmann, written by Rob Perez, and starring Josh Hartnett, Shannyn Sossamon and Paulo Costanzo.
 The film depicts Matt Sullivan, a San Francisco web designer who has chosen to abstain from any sexual contact for the duration of Lent.
+Released on March 1, 2002 by Miramax Films in the United States and by Universal Pictures (through United International Pictures) in other territories, the film received mixed reviews from critics and grossed $95.1 million against a $17 million budget, becoming a commercial success.

 Plot

 Matt Sullivan lives in San Francisco with his roommate Ryan, working at a dot-com company.
-His obsession with his ex-girlfriend Nicole who broke up with him causes him sexual dysfunction with other women, which he confides to his brother John, a Catholic priest-in-training.
+His obsession with his ex-girlfriend Nicole Besser, who broke up with him, causes him sexual dysfunction with other women, which he confides to his brother John, a Catholic priest-in-training.
 After disastrously trying to fake an orgasm with a date, Matt learns that Nicole is now engaged.
 Hoping to resolve his issues, he vows to abstain from sexual stimulation, including masturbation, for the 40 days of Lent.

 On the first day of his celibacy, Matt purges his apartment of items of temptation and reminders of Nicole.
-He befriends a stranger named Erica at a laundromat, despite being unable to speak to her.
+He befriends a stranger named Erica Sutton at a laundromat, despite being unable to speak to her.
 Unbeknownst to Matt, his coworkers and Ryan start a pool to bet on how long he can last, which soon spreads online.
 He revisits the laundromat to see Erica, who reveals she works as a “cyber nanny” filtering internet pornography.
 They share an emotional connection, and Matt takes Erica on a date riding the city bus, but awkwardly avoids kissing her.

-They both discover his coworkers’ betting pool, complete with its own website.
-Matt tries to explain his intentions, but Erica remains upset, and Matt's boss decides to join him in celibacy.
-Having fallen for Matt, she agrees to another date, where they run into Nicole and her fiancé.
+Matt and Erica both discover his coworkers’ betting pool, complete with its own website.
+Matt tries to explain his intentions, but Erica remains upset, and Matt's boss Jerry Anderson decides to join him in celibacy.
+Having fallen for Matt, she agrees to another date, where they run into Nicole and her fiancé David Brokaw.
 Frustrated by Matt's vow and his feelings for Nicole, Erica leaves him.
 Struggling with his urges, Matt is forced to endure his coworkers’ attempts to sabotage him.
-He turns to his brother for help, but even a family dinner results in their parents discussing their own sex life.
+He turns to John for help but even a family dinner results in their parents Walter and Beverly discussing their own sex life.